I Graduated from the Forks Over Knives Online Cooking Course!

 While neither Larissa nor I follow a strict vegan diet (and still don’t) we do both strongly believe that animal-based and processed food diets lead to many of the chronic diseases people are suffering from today.
 We also believe that one can reverse chronic diseases by following a plant-based diet so I had some great motivation going into this course!
 Not to mention, the film “Forks Over Knives” was one of the documentaries we saw early on in our switch to a vegetarian lifestyle!

 In Episode 265 – Forks Over Knives Update (July 15, 2018) I provided you all with a quick update with respect to how I was doing and what I was learning.
-This past week I just graduated from the Forks Over Knives Cooking course, having successfully completed all activities and assignments.
+This past week I just graduated from the Forks Over Knives Cooking course, having successfully completed all activities and assignments, to finally get the Basic Food Hygiene Certificate.
 Here is a summary of what we discuss in the podcast.

 The course is set-up in 9 units as follows: